yonidahan/Tidy-Data-Course-Project/CodeBook.md

 #run_analysis.R Code Book
-This file describes the tidy dataframe of 180 observations and 88 variables yielded by run_analysis.R and the process to produce it.
+This file describes the tidy dataset of 180 observations and 88 variables yielded by run_analysis.R and the process to produce it.

 ***